grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

 Note that we don't need the `SelectAllOrders()` method on the database connection interface anymore.
-It was there only to make writing the test easier.
-If no other test needs it, we can delete the method and get rid of some more maintenance trouble.
-Instead of the call to `SelectAllOrders()`, mocks created by NSubstitute record all calls received and allow us to use a special method called `Received()` on them (see the last line of this test), which is actually a camouflaged assertion that checks whether the `Insert()` method was called once with the order object as parameter.
+It was there only to make writing the test easier - no production code used it.
+We can delete the method and get rid of some more maintenance trouble.
+Instead of the call to `SelectAllOrders()`, mocks created by NSubstitute record all calls received and allow us to use a special method called `Received()` on them (see the last line of this test), which is actually a camouflaged assertion that checks whether the `Insert()` method was called with the order object as parameter.

 This explanation of mock objects is very shallow and its purpose is only to get you up and running.
 We'll get back to mocks later as we've only scratched the surface here.

+TODO

 Anonymous values generator
 --------------------------